Two recipes for floral treats

 Our chef from the museum Café has drawn inspiration from the flower paintings.
 Here are two easy recipes for flower-based treats for you to enjoy.

-During the Flowers and World Views exhibition run you can also enjoy flower-themed dishes in the Café; the exact selection will change with the seasons.
+During the Flowers and World Views exhibition run you could also enjoy flower-themed dishes in the Café; the exact selection will change with the seasons.

 Rose juice over crushed ice